'Gilmore Girls' Season 1, Episode 21: Love, Daisies and Troubadours

 Thoughts:

 For "Gilmore Girls" and the Gilmore girls, this episode is a big one.
 Dean and Rory get back together, Max proposes to Lorelai, and Luke almost comes to terms with his feelings.
 Or at least, I think he probably would have had Max not walked through the door and ruined a nice moment.
 I appreciate the long game this show plays when it comes to Luke and Lorelai.
 There are countless moments through the first three seasons where it seems like maybe things are finally going to happen for them, but something (or someone) always gets in the way.
-It's clear from the first episode that they're going to end up together, but how/when isn't obvious until Luke's self help tape works its magic and then 🎆 💫 😭.
-All the feels.
+It's clear from the first episode that they're going to end up together, but how/when isn't obvious until Luke's self help tape works its magic and then 🎆 💫 😭 (periods look weird after emojis.
+I'm not going to use them.)

 But until Luke sees her face, we have to deal with losers like Max.
 And Christopher.
 And coffee guy, burrito boy, Jon Hamm, Digger, etc. It's really an uphill battle for Lorelai.
 I started binging "Brooklyn 99" over the weekend because I guess I have no life, and this exchange between Diaz and Boyle made me laugh: